 - As much as possible you and your family members should not have joint credit card accounts.
 Our experience shows that in some instances family members and “friends” will take advantage and use your credit cards fraudulently.
 Even when serving as a co signer on a credit card, you will be held liable for any expenses the person you co signed for, did not pay.
 If you really wish or need to help them, just give them the money.

 - When downloading software, be careful of viruses and spy ware.
 Viruses and spy ware are programs that many times you will download even without noticing, they can capture even the passwords you type that look like this *******.
 Those programs can track your internet usage and steal personal information from you.
 They can record your chat conversations, emails, and mostly anything you type and view on your computer.
-On our outside resources you can find Anti Spy ware software and Anti Virus that you can download for free or for a nominal charge.

 - When sending US mail, do it at the post office itself.
 It is more secure that leaving it at US mail boxes that can be tampered with.